BlueBrain/nexus/src/main/paradox/docs/api/kg/kg-schemas-api.md

 Access to resources in the system depends on the access control list set for them.
 Depending on the access control list, a caller may need to prove its identity by means of an **access token** passed to the `Authorization` header (`Authorization: Bearer {token}`).
 Please visit @ref:[Authentication](../iam/authentication.md) to learn more about how to retrieve an access token.

+@@@ note { .tip title="Authorization notes" }

+When  modifying schemas, the caller must have `schemas/write` permissions on the current path of the project or the ancestor paths.

+When  reading schemas, the caller must have `resources/read` permissions on the current path of the project or the ancestor paths.

+@@@

 ## Create a schema using POST

 ```